MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/Enter-PSSession.md

 To end the interactive session and disconnect from the remote computer, use the `Exit-PSSession` cmdlet, or type `exit`.

+> [!IMPORTANT]
+> `Enter-PSSession` is designed to substitute a new remote session for the current interactive
+> session.
+You shouldn't call it from within script context.

 ## EXAMPLES